Planning for Less Stress When Supporting a Terminally Ill Loved One

 Talk Together About Final Wishes and Arrangements

-Facing death is never free of worry or pain, but planning for the final stages of a terminal illness can relieve some of the burdens for patients and family members.
+Facing death is never free of worry or pain, but when dealing with terminal illness, planning for the final stages of it can relieve some of the burdens for patients and family members.
 It’s important for your loved one to talk to their healthcare provider about what to expect and for them to share this information with anyone who may be involved in their care.
 Physicians also play a critical role in connecting terminally ill individuals with hospice services that will be needed at some point.
 There is mounting evidence that hospice care should be provided much sooner in the process, so discuss palliative care options thoroughly with your loved one.

 Another important planning step is to have an open conversation with your loved one about their final wishes and expectations, especially if you will be involved in planning their memorial.
 You can use a funeral planning checklist to make sure you do not miss any important details during this emotional dialogue and also be more aware of any expenses.